MustafaLotfi/Owleye/README.md

 **Network architecture:**
 ![Screenshot 2024-03-16 163427](https://github.com/MustafaLotfi/Owleye/assets/53625380/02d196c2-c9c2-497d-b1e5-d3d7b2a29160)

-In the right of the above picture, there are two branches.
-The left branch is for the image of the eyes, and the right branch is for a vector with a length of 10. six value for head's rotation and position and 4 value for iris position.
+Right side of the above picture illustrates the CNN model's structure.
+In this model there is two branches.
+The left branch is for the eyes image, and the right branch is for a vector with a length of 10. six value for head's rotation and position and 4 value for iris position.

 ### Fine-tuning